Devby-Ali/Weather-App/README.md

 ![Weather App](public/images/app-icon.png)

+Feel free to give it a star ⭐ to this repository please.
+I appreciate your support in advance. 💙

 ## Overview

 The Weather App is a modern, responsive web application that provides real-time weather updates and forecasts.
 It supports multiple languages and themes, making it accessible and user-friendly for a global audience.